Technical Training for Radionuclide Station Operators with SAUNA Equipment

 Applicants are encouraged to complete the following e-learning modules:

 available upon direct request to [email protected]

-Nominations together with the registration forms should be submitted only through established official channels (Permanent Missions to the Preparatory Commission for the CTBTO or Ministries of Foreign Affairs) to the PTS point of contact above, not later than 22 February 2019.
+Nominations together with the registration form(s) should be submitted only through established official channels (Permanent Missions to the Preparatory Commission for the CTBTO or Ministries of Foreign Affairs) to the PTS point of contact, no later than 10 March 2023.

-However, pending the official nomination, participants may fax or email the registration, upon its approval by a Director of the institution or firm, to allow timely travel and accommodation arrangements by the PTS.
+However, pending the official nomination, participants may fax the registration upon its approval by a director of the institution, to allow timely travel and accommodation arrangements by the PTS.

 - The DSA will be sufficient to cover related expenses during the training programme;

 - The PTS travel agent will reserve, issue and send the flight tickets to the participants for the most direct and economic route;

 - Funded participants are not allowed to purchase their own tickets unless, under exceptional circumstances, be authorized to do so and only if this proves to be most cost efficient for the PTS;

 - The PTS will do the hotel reservation and participants will pay the hotel themselves using their DSA which they receive upon arrival in Uppsala; and

 - Health insurance will be provided for the duration of the training.